Sniffington/gta-player-list/README.md

 Preview of lobby menu: https://vimeo.com/767073979 (SHORT)

-MonkeyCity.cpp allows you to spawn a bunch of global monkeys.
+MonkeyCity.cpp has Русский and English and it allows you to spawn hundreds of global monkeys.

 ![image](https://user-images.githubusercontent.com/68871451/199835845-d29c8801-9924-421c-bccf-17c693ee063f.png)